rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH6.md

 ## 6.5 Open union types

 OCaml defines a second kind of union type where the type is open -- that is, subsequent definitions may add more cases to the type.
-The syntax is similar to the exact definition discussed previously, but the constructor names are prefixed with a back-quote (`'`) symbol, and the type definition is enclsoed in `[> ...]` brackets.
+The syntax is similar to the exact definition discussed previously, but the constructor names are prefixed with a back-quote (`'`) symbol, and the type definition is enclosed in `[> ...]` brackets.

 For example, let's build an extensible version of the numbers from the first example in this chapter.
-Initially, we migh define the implementation for `'Integer` values:
+Initially, we might define the implementation for `'Integer` values:

 ```ocaml
 # let string_of_number1 n =